Taking Risks in Recovery

 2. Leaving old friends.

 By ending an addiction chapter in your life, recovering addicts need to make new friends, find new hobbies and build new contacts.
 In recovery, people need to focus on maintaining the positive relationships they have and making some new ones.
 In the end, having a supportive group of close family, friends and loved ones can change everything.
+Sometimes it is beneficial to work with a sobriety coach or sober companion to achieve your goals.

 3. Asking for help and feeling powerless.